v-cakoll/docs.it-it/docs/framework/unmanaged-api/profiling/icorprofilerinfo4-initializecurrentthread-method.md

 ms.assetid: 18a3335c-8c75-476c-b6de-72c0bfedae5d
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: b9bb5a2629e435d76691d48feef6689191b66373
+ms.openlocfilehash: 39882a554f9d47040bef00ff320d15b56abea533
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69957893"
+ms.locfileid: "74445718"
 ---
 # <a name="icorprofilerinfo4initializecurrentthread-method"></a>Metodo ICorProfilerInfo4::InitializeCurrentThread
-Inizializza il thread corrente prima delle chiamate API del profiler successive sullo stesso thread, in modo che il deadlock possa essere evitato.
+Initializes the current thread in advance of subsequent profiler API calls on the same thread, so that deadlock can be avoided.

 ## <a name="syntax"></a>Sintassi